-However, there are at least two situations where your spouse’s affair can matter to your divorce.
+However, there are some instances where your spouse’s affair can make a difference in your divorce.

-Second, if you had a pre-nuptial agreement which stated that if either party had an affair that there would be certain financial consequences, then that clause would be available to you.
+Another situation where a spouse’s affair will have an effect is when there is a pre-nuptial agreement which states that if either party had an affair that there would be certain financial consequences, then that clause would be available to you.